GSA/challenges-and-prizes/_historical-challenges/addressing-opioid-use-disorder-in-pregnant-women-and-new-moms-challenge.md

 bannerImage: ''
 groupId: 162
 showTagline: true
-name: Addressing Opioid Use Disorder in Pregnant Women and New Moms Challenge
+name: Addressing Opioid Use Disorder in Pregnant Women and New Moms
 privateCampaign: true
 ideaCount: 0
 memberIdeaAttachmentAllowed: false